apache/cordova-coho/docs/doc-translation-process.md

 ## Crowdin Administrative Scripts

-There are two scripts that need to be in place in your environment in order to automate the crowdin translation process.
+There are two scripts and one jar file that need to be in place in your environment in order to automate the crowdin translation process.

+- crowdin-cli.jar
 - crowdin.yaml
 - github-crowdin.sh
-Additionally, the crowdin-cli.jar file needs to be installed on the system.

 Information on the crowdin command line interface and tooling can be found here: http://crowdin.net/page/cli-tool.
 It includes a link to download the jar file for Windows, Mac, and Linux.

+### Demo video

+Lisa DeLuca has created a demo video showing the process of translating as an adminstrator that can be viewed on youtube here: http://www.youtube.com/watch?v=LSnk3lAd7bo

-## crowdin.yaml
+### crowdin.yaml

 By default, the crowdin-cli will look for a configuration file called crowdin.yaml.
 For cordova, our crowdin.yaml file looks like this:

     project_identifier: cordova
     api_key: ____ourAPIkey________
-    base_path: /Users/ldeluca/git/cordova     #working copy path
+    base_path: /Users/pathTO/git/cordova     #working copy path

     files:
       -